-Enron Canada Corp.

-3500, 400 - 3rd Avenue S.W.

-Calgary, Alberta

-T2P 4H2
+ENA Upstream Company, LLC

-Facsimile: (403) 974-6706
+Facsimile:

-Attention: Producer Services
+Attention:

 Facsimile:

 Attention:

 Limitation of Damages.
 For breach of any provision of this Agreement for which an express remedy or measure of damages is provided, the obligor’s liability shall be limited as set forth in that provision, as the sole and exclusive remedy and all other remedies or damages at law or in equity are waived.
 If no remedy or measure of damages is expressly provided, the obligor’s liability shall be limited to direct damages only, as the sole and exclusive remedy and all other remedies or damages are waived.
 Neither party shall be liable for any consequential, incidental, punitive, exemplary or indirect damages, in tort, contract or otherwise.
 To the extent any amounts payable under this Agreement are (or are interpreted and constituting) liquidated damages, the parties acknowledge that such damages are difficult or impossible to determine and therefor such liquidated damages constitute a reasonable approximation of the harm or loss suffered and shall not be construed as a penalty.